mjkl-gh/esp-dsmr/README.md

 Your device should be updated and reboot after a while.
 This might take a while depending on your esp-dsmr's network connection

-### Building & uploading the interface

-The interface has been configured with create-react-app and react-app-rewired so the build can customized for the target device.
-The large artefacts are gzipped and source maps and service worker are excluded from the production build.
-This reduces the production build to around ~150k, which easily fits on the device.

-The interface will be automatically built by PlatformIO before it builds the firmware.
-The project can be configured to serve the interface from either PROGMEM or the filesystem as your project requires.
-The default configuration is to serve the content from PROGMEM, serving from the filesystem requires an additional upload step which is [documented below](#serving-the-interface-from-the-filesystem).

 ## Factory settings